Megachurch pastor who held no-mask services misses hearing after refusing to wear mask in court

 Churches and other houses of worship have led to cluster outbreaks of the coronavirus.
 The New York Times reported in July that more than 650 cases were linked to about 40 religious events and churches across the country since the start of the pandemic.

-The Advocate reported in April that a 78-year-old member of Spell’s church died from the coronavirus and that one of the pastor’s lawyers was hospitalized after contracting the virus.
+The Advocate reported in April that a 78-year-old member of Spell’s church died of the coronavirus and that one of the pastor’s lawyers was hospitalized after contracting the virus.
 It is unknown how many other of Spell’s parishioners have gotten covid-19.

 When Spell arrived at the courthouse on Tuesday, he knew he would not be allowed in without a mask.
 He was held in contempt of court last month because he didn’t appear before the judge since he refused to wear a mask.
 It is unclear what the charges were regarding in that case, but Spell said in a video on his YouTube page that he lost and would have to pay a fine or face six months in prison.
 Spell said his team of lawyers, which includes Roy Moore, a former Republican candidate for the Senate in Alabama who was accused of sexually assaulting underage girls, are appealing the case.